Working with suppliers & farmers to manage water use

 Our Knorr teams met with rice farmers to understand potential solutions.
 They found that farmers were using a wide variety of techniques to grow rice, so there was no one-size-fits-all solution.
 Farmers were keen to test several techniques that have a proven ability to save water, such as alternate wetting and drying, new breeds of rice, levelling the land, row cropping and polypipe irrigation systems.

-Knorr is co-funding a package of different solutions with our supplier Riviana for 11 farmers, covering up to 600 acres of land over three years.
+Knorr is co-funding a package of different solutions with our supplier Riviana for 11 farmers, covering up to 600 acres (around 243 ha) of land over three years.
 Farmers will trial a number of techniques for saving water and share best practices.
 And the University of Arkansas will be providing technical assistance to help measure results.

 Beyond the farm – a ‘whole system’ perspective